ibrod83/nodejs-web-scraper/website/docs/doc1.md

     getHtml:(htmlString,pageAddress)=>{}//Get the entire html page, and also the page address.
 Called with each link opened by this OpenLinks object. getElementList:(elementList)=>{},//Is called each time an element list is created.
 In the case of OpenLinks, will happen with each list of anchor tags that it collects.
-Those elements all have Cheerio methods available to them. getPageData:(cleanData)=>{}//Called after all data was collected from a link, opened by this object.(if a given page has 10 links, it will be called 10 times, with the child data). getPageResponse:(axiosResponse)=>{}//Will be called after a link's html was fetched, but BEFORE the child operations are performed on it(like, collecting some data from it).
-Is passed the axios response object.
+Those elements all have Cheerio methods available to them. getPageData:(cleanData)=>{}//Called after all data was collected from a link, opened by this object.(if a given page has 10 links, it will be called 10 times, with the child data). getPageResponse:(response)=>{}//Will be called after a link's html was fetched, but BEFORE the child operations are performed on it(like, collecting some data from it).
+Is passed the response object(a custom response object, that also contains the original node-fetch response).
 Notice that any modification to this object, might result in an unexpected behavior with the child operations of that page. afterScrape:(data)=>{},//Is called after all scraping associated with the current "OpenLinks" operation is completed(like opening 10 pages, and downloading all images form them).
 Notice that if this operation was added as a child(via "addOperation()") in more than one place, then this hook will be called multiple times, each time with its corresponding data. slice:[start,end]//You can define a certain range of elements from the node list.Also possible to pass just a number, instead of an array, if you only want to specify the start.
 This uses the Cheerio/Jquery slice method.
 }